NavyaNuthalapati/java-DSA-journey/README.md

 📌 Task:
      1. Search a number in an array
      2. Print its index (or -1 if not found) //I Have learned functions topic too for this concept.
+   Java basics, arrays, linear search

-# Day2 ⭐
+- Day2 →
-# JAVA :- if–else, switch
+ JAVA :- Control flow
 Topic: if–else & switch statements.
 🎯 Focus on:
       1.  if, else if, else